The healthcare team may meet with you to talk about:

 Description of the Procedure

 will be used during the procedure.
-This will allow your doctor to see where the needle is.
-Your belly will be cleaned.
-A very thin needle will be inserted through your skin into your uterus.
-A few teaspoons of amniotic fluid will be removed and the needle will be pulled out.
-The doctor will make sure that your baby's heartbeat is normal.
+This will let the doctor see where the needle is.
+The belly will be cleaned.
+A very thin needle will be inserted through the skin and into the uterus.
+A few teaspoons of amniotic fluid will be removed.
+The needle will be removed.
+The doctor will make sure that the baby's heartbeat is normal.

 How Long Will It Take?